The Sherman Act was introduced in 1890 to prevent monopolistic practices. It states in part:

 The Clayton Antitrust Act: was introduced in 1914, to prevent anticompetitive practices in their incipiency.
 It states in part:

-Watchmaker Act did authorized a test of watchmakers ability until 1952.
-However ruling of nine supreme states court ruled the following in part:
+Watchmaker Act did authorize a test of watchmakers ability until 1952.
+Then nine Supreme States court ruled about it and stated in part:

 "There is no more excuse for requiring a watchmaker to pass test as to his technical qualification than for requiring a photographer to pass such a test.

 The judgment of the trial is affirmed" State V. Wood 207 Okla."

 Monopoly, is a systematic elimination of the competition, it places the consumers at the mercy of any engaged in monopoly.

 The watch servicing market is provided to consumers solely by two groups:

 Refusal to supply is achieved by tying parts to egregious requirements.

 Monopoly, Anti-Competition and the Laws:

 Keep Prices and Quality in Check